riod4/resources/_services/training-staff-service.md

 layout:     services
 title:      "Training Staff"
 subtitle:   "Guiding employees on compliance, data privacy, and security."
-description: Make people part of the solution; raise your employees' security awareness.
-With the right training, employees become an organization's strongest security asset."
+description: "Beyond legal compliance, with the right training, all employees can demonstrate they value privacy, building trust with customers and business partners."
 date:       2017-01-23 12:00:00
 permalink:  /training-staff
 author:     "dario"